 We began by interviewing key stakeholders about their specific business and customer needs.
 We reviewed all existing research, which gave insight into their high value customers and helped identify individuals for in-depth interviews.
 It also exposed areas where there were gaps in knowledge on both of our teams – these became important areas to focus on given the goals for the product.

-The archetypes fed into an experience map workshop, which we conducted with our client.
-This collaborative workshop illuminated the full customer journey and identified pain points, touch-points and context for each archetype.
-Areas of opportunity were identified and visually showcased in the resulting experience map artifacts.
-These areas of opportunity provided the fuel for a team brainstorm session and, through our Lean UX practices, and early demonstrator prototype that was reviewed by customers for feedback.
+The archetype fed into an experience map workshop, which we conducted with our clients.
+This collaborative workshop illuminated the full customer journey and identified pain points, touch-points, and context for each archetype.
+Areas of opportunity provided the fuel for a team brainstorm session and, through our lean UX practices, an early prototype was created that was reviewed by customers for feedback.